 Those ‘other things’ leave no room for the right, specifically the alt-right.

-“Yeah, we had tickets and a campsite and shit,” whines Jason Dant, of Grass Valley, CA, “but the moment we hung up our Obama lynching art, whoo boy! they shut us down.
-They didn’t like the arsenal we brung along either, but we were going to let anybody and everybody shoot at the range we were building.
-Even them naked glittery hippies.”
+“Yeah, we had tickets and a campsite and shit,” whines Jason Dant of Grass Valley, CA, “but the moment we hung up our Obama lynching art, whoo boy!
+They shut us down.
+They didn’t like the arsenal we brung along either, but we would let anybody and everybody shoot at the range we were building.
+Even the naked glittery hippies.”

-Mr. Dant gestured at the Burning Man crowd while screeching, “You folks think you’re all free?” – tears came to his beady eyes at this point as he screamed like a little girl – “you’re not.
+Mr. Dant gestured at the Burning Man crowd while screeching, “You folks think you’re all free?” – tears came to his beady eyes as he screamed like a little girl – “you’re not.
 You’re not free!”

 His stay in jail is likely to be brief, and that’s as it should be.
 This story isn’t about that racist ass anyway.
-It’s about how Mr. Dant spurred the Burning Man subcommittee on ethics to deliberate on enforcement when it comes to bad art and submit it upward to the central issue-naming committee.
+It’s about how Mr. Dant spurred the Burning Man subcommittee on ethics to deliberate on enforcement regarding bad art and submitted it to the central issue-naming committee.

 “We’ve been aware,” remarks Moon Howl, as if you just poured him a cheap port, “that our festival’s name has been insensitive for 20 years.
 Hell, some of our founding members were trans-gendered individuals.
-We discussed it back in committee in 1996, but the transgenders didn’t want to be seen as ‘virtue signaling’ so we stuck with the name Burning Man instead of the gender-neutral Burning Person the right-wing is insisting on now.”
+We discussed it back in committee in 1996, but the transgender people didn’t want to be seen as ‘virtue signaling,’ so we stuck with the name Burning Man instead of the gender-neutral Burning Person the right-wing is insisting on now.”

 We explained that the right isn’t forcing the change on them, that it’s their own decision.